Sage/carbon/guides/02_building_basic_component.md

 };
 ```

+Refreshing the page you should be able to see three buttons on the page.
+One primary (Save), one secondary (Click Me) and one secondary disabled (Click Me).

 ## Other Props
-Currently our button component only allows props that have been defined explicity.
-We havn't even thought about custom events such as onClick.
-A simpler way would be.......
+Currently our button component only allows props that have been defined explicitly.
+We have not even thought about custom events such as onClick.
+Realistically we can't account for every possible prop that the parent component may or may not pass down to our component.

+We can use the spread operator to accept any other properties we pass down without knowing beforehand what those props are.
+Using `{...props}`, we can now pass down a change handler, or any other prop we wish the component to have.

 ```javascript
 // src/components/button/index.js